awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.BestPractices.Tuning-memory-parameters.md

 + `log_temp_files` – Logs temporary file creation, file names, and sizes\.
 When this parameter is turned on, a log entry is stored for each temporary file that gets created\.
 Turn this on to see how frequently your Aurora PostgreSQL DB cluster needs to write to disk\.
 Turn it off again after you've gathered information about your Aurora PostgreSQL DB cluster's temporary file generation, to avoid excessive logging\.
 + `logical_decoding_work_mem` – Specifies the amount of memory \(in megabytes\) to use for logical decoding\. *Logical decoding* is the process used to create a replica\.
 This process is done by converting data from the write\-ahead log \(WAL\) file to the logical streaming output needed by the target\.

   The value of this parameter creates a single buffer of the size specified for each replication connection\.
-By default, it's 64 megabytes\.
+By default, it's 65536 KB\.
 After this buffer is filled, the excess is written to disk as a file\.
 To minimize disk activity, you can set the value of this parameter to a much higher value than that of `work_mem`\.

 These are all dynamic parameters, so you can change them for the current session\.
 To do this, connect to the Aurora PostgreSQL DB cluster with psql and using the `SET` statement, as shown following\.